Skip to content

 git log --all --full-history -- "*MyFile.*"

-This command will display all the commits from the commit history that contain changes on the files, whose names match the given pattern.
-Hence, we can use the commit hashes found with the help the command above to get the file path by running the following command:
+This command will display all the commits from the commit history that contain changes to files whose names match the given pattern.
+Hence, we can use the commit hashes found with the help of the command above to get the file path by running the following command:

 git show --pretty="" --name-only <sha1-commit-hash>